lalitbhagat7/lalitbhagat7.github.io/_teaching/ML_F23.md

 **What do you think was the best part about the lab section/TA? **

-Interactive session.

-The session was very informative and interactive!
-I learned a lot in a lot less time

-Understanding pros and cons of different packages

 YOU ARE GREAT LECTURER

-Going over the basics

-Extremely helpful

-Helping with assignments
+The fun, memes, coding and not just talking about the codes! best TA class I have attended so far

+It''s interesting and can tell that TA put a lot of effort in preparing the material going through the examples step-by-step

 The humour

+Everything explained is foundamental and clear.
+Super helpful especially for students from non-technical background like me!

+Delivery of the learning in a great format!

+the interactive environment

+very organized materials, explanation of the concept in the easy to understand way (like I am 5 years old), and good interaction to keep me focused

 Going over each concepts and code blocks carefully

-Delivery of the learning in a great format!

 Knowledgable, Frank and was able to explain things  nicely